Date enacted or revised:

 McNeese State University is committed to creating a culture of respect and civility that is free of harassment, where all members of the community share a commitment to academic freedom, open inquiry and the pursuit of knowledge.

 Incivility and disrespect in the workplace can be a barrier to effective communication, coaching, and performance.
 The impact can be severe as it may result in employee turnover, low productivity, reduced morale, diminished loyalty, and physiological impacts such as stress and depression that can lead to increased absenteeism.
 Incivility can escalate and may lead to more severe behaviors including harassment and violence.
-This policy is intended to define community expectations with respect to this right and to establish a mechanism for addressing behavior that violates university policy on harassment, discrimination, and related behaviors.
+This policy is intended to define community aspirations with respect to this right and to establish a mechanism for addressing behavior that violates university policy on harassment, discrimination, and related behaviors.

 Civility requires treating others with dignity, respect, and making “good faith effort” with regard to other’s feelings.
 Corrective actions may be taken by managers to enhance work performance.
 The language used to correct or reinforce work standards must be respectful and work related.
 Civility requires that even the most critical feedback be delivered respectfully, privately, and courteously.